 – Roy Trenneman, The IT Crowd

 A growing number of businesses are using a business text message service to develop more effective service and support options for their customers and clients.
 Business texting is the practice of conducting text message communications, especially for customer service purposes, over a business landline.
-Businesses can use a text marketing service provider like SimpleTexting to configure a customer support solution that lets their customers instantly get in touch with questions about an order, special requests, or inquiries about whether a product is in stock.
+Businesses can use a text marketing service provider like SimpleTexting to configure an SMS customer service solution that lets their customers instantly get in touch with questions about an order, special requests, or inquiries about whether a product is in stock.

 Unlike mass texting, which involves large-scale campaigns and abbreviated phone numbers, business texting uses regular 10-digit phone numbers and lends itself perfectly to 1-on-1 communications such as customer service and support interactions.

 Here’s a bit more detail on the difference between SMS short codes and long codes: